michaeladamstrickland/Convexa/SCRAPER_DOCUMENTATION.md

 ### Conclusion

-The LeadFlow AI scraper system shows promising capabilities but needs several improvements before being fully production-ready.
+The Convexa AI scraper system shows promising capabilities but needs several improvements before being fully production-ready.
 The enhanced scraper implementations provide a solid foundation, and the recent error handling improvements have increased reliability.
 With the addition of proxy rotation and persistent job tracking, the system could be ready for limited production use.